BEYOND THE BOSPORUS: Turkey surpises markets with “front-loaded” rates shotgun

 Away from the world of the pampered financial markets, let’s not lose sight of how higher policy rates will not put more food on the table for those in Turkey who rely on credit card debt to get by.

-So, Erdogan, great man of the people and the great enemy, so he tells us, of high interest rates, now backs central bank tightening that inescapably will push more Turks into hunger.
+So, Erdogan, great man of the people and the great enemy, so he tells us, of high interest rates, now backs aggressive central bank tightening that inescapably will push more Turks into poverty and hunger.
 Any chance of him bowing to a call for a snap election may now be gone.
 Instead, the country would probably be well advised to brace for more crackdowns from the regime.

 The Russian version of Erdogan, namely Vladimir Putin, has in the past likewise been praised for his “orthodox” choice when it comes to the governorship of Russia’s central bank.